- Valencia, Spain 46002

 Younger applicants usually pay less, while seniors or applicants with medical history may face higher premiums or underwriting.

-6.Can expats get private health insurance in Spain with pre-existing medical conditions?
+6.Can expats get private health insurance in Spain with pre-existing conditions?

 It may be possible to get private health insurance in Spain with pre-existing medical conditions, but acceptance depends on the insurer.